-This PPS allows subdivision of the property into 133 lots and 7 parcels for development of 133 single-family attached (townhouse) dwelling units.
+This PPS application proposes to subdivide the property into 133 lots and 7 parcels for development of 133 single-family attached (townhouse) dwelling units.
 The parcels will be retained by the homeowners association (HOA).
-The PPS was submitted for the purpose of converting 133 townhouse dwelling units, previously approved under Detailed Site Plan DSP-19062 (known as Westphalia Town Center North), from condominium to fee-simple ownership.
-There are no changes to the layout of units, private streets, or open spaces between DSP-19062 and this PPS, however, this PPS will allow creation of individual lots for the units.
+The PPS application has been submitted for the purpose of converting 133 townhouse dwelling units, previously approved under Detailed Site Plan DSP-19062 (known as Westphalia Town Center North), from condominium to fee-simple ownership.
+There are no changes to the layout of proposed units, private streets, or open spaces between DSP-19062 and this PPS, however, this PPS will allow creation of individual lots for the units.
 DSP-19062 also sets the boundaries of the subject PPS, which covers Blocks O, P, Q, and R, as shown on the DSP.

 The property is subject to CSP-07004-01 and PPS 4-08002, which were previously approved, and associated with the larger Westphalia Center development.
 In addition to DSP-19062, the property is also subject to several prior DSPs associated with the larger development, including DSP-12017 (an infrastructure DSP), DSP-13001 (an umbrella architecture DSP), and DSP-12043 (a special purpose DSP), as well as their amendments.
-These prior plans are discussed further in the Previous Approvals finding of this resolution.
-The subject PPS supersedes PPS 4-08002 for the 9.38 acres covered only.
-The findings and conditions of 4-08002 which are still relevant to the review and approval of the subject PPS are carried forward in this resolution.
-The subject PPS is required because the additional lots will exceed the maximum number of lots approved under 4-08002; however, note that this PPS does not include approval of any additional single-family attached dwelling units, and the total number of attached units remains within the maximum established under 4-08002.
+These prior plans are discussed further in the Previous Approvals finding of this technical staff report.
+The subject PPS will supersede PPS 4-08002 for the 9.38 acres covered only.
+The findings and conditions of 4-08002 which are still relevant to the review and approval of the subject PPS are carried forward in this technical staff report.
+The subject PPS is required because the proposed additional lots will exceed the maximum number of lots approved under 4-08002; however, note that this PPS application does not seek approval of any additional single-family attached dwelling units, and the total number of attached units remains within the maximum established under 4-08002.

 The applicant filed a request for a variation from Section 24-128(b)(7)(A) of the prior Subdivision Regulations, to allow the use of alleys to serve lots within the development where the lots front on private streets or open space rather than a public right-of-way.
-This request is discussed further in the Site Access and Layout finding of this resolution.
+This request is discussed further in the Site Access and Layout finding of this technical staff report.